piku02/ncs-zigbee/docs/zboss/index.rst

    .. include:: /includes/experimental_note.txt

 The |addon| repository contains a version of the latest stable ZBOSS libraries.
-The library is enabled with the ``CONFIG_ZIGBEE_LIBRARY_PRODUCTION`` Kconfig option and its files are located in the :file:`lib/zboss/production/` directory.
+The library files are located in the :file:`lib/zboss/` directory.
 The libraries conform to the certification, but they are not necessarily certified.

 For information about additional configuration of these libraries and their certification status, see :ref:`zboss_configuration`.